Business and Economics are very popular options amongst our students.

 Learners not only study business concepts and techniques but also enhance related skills such as application, analysis and evaluation as well developing personal competences.

-Through the GCSE, AS and A Level Economics, learners study how to explain and analyse economic issues and arguments, evaluate economic information, and organise, present and communicate ideas and judgements clearly.
+Through the GCSE, AS and A Level Economics, learners study how to explain and analyse economic issues and arguments, evaluate economic information, and organise, present and communicate ideas and judgments clearly.

 The course covers a range of basic economic ideas, including an introduction to the price system and government intervention, international trade and exchange rates, the measurement of employment and inflation, and the causes and consequences of poverty and inequality.